 Location and Habitat

 Butterflies attracted to environments with group plantings of bright blossoms.
 Butterflies tend to favor plants that are natural to a situation.
-When creating a butterfly habitat, pick a sunny area that’s shelter from the wind.
+When creating a butterfly habitat, pick a sunny area that is shielded from the wind.
 Provide butterflies using a supply of water and areas for resting and landing in sunlight.
 Avoid using pesticides and chemicals at a butterfly habitat.
 Butterflies will stay active during the day to see a habitat.

 After learning the fundamentals of the butterfly body, you may start trying to identify the species that you see.
 Field guides are ready with information and photographs of butterflies, useful for recognizing different insects.
 Take pictures of butterflies you see to allow you to identify them later.
 Many butterfly observers maintain a journal of butterflies seen and the dates to record their butterflying activities.

-In conclusion, the perfect gear to watch and photograph butterflies is binoculars, cameras, tripods, and also a net.
+In conclusion, the perfect gear to photograph or watch butterflies are these items: binoculars, cameras, tripods, and also a net.

 Question: What makes an excellent binocular for butterfly watching?